How to Sell Your Parents’ House When They Can’t (For Any Reason)

 Keep, donate, toss

 Adult children also have to deal with what Shaw calls “the stuff.”
-After living in a house for possibly decades, your parents have likely accumulated furniture, clothing, possessions — things that you’ll have to sort through and clear out before you can sell your parents’ house.
+After living in a house for possibly decades, your parents have likely accumulated furniture, clothing, and possessions — things that you’ll have to sort through and clear out before you can sell your parents’ house.

 Even if your parents aren’t deceased and living in a nursing home, “chances are they only took a box of personal items with them and everything else stayed in the house,” explains Shaw.
 She suggests that families host an all-hands meeting, so to speak, with everyone present at the house, and then decide together who’s going to take what.